 For the 2014-2015 school year students in grades 7 through 12 must enroll by July 1, 2014.
 Participation in this program is limited to no more than ten percent (10%) of students in each grade level (7-12) by district.
-Students may enroll in 8 in 6 courses once students begin the fall semester of their 7th grade year.
+Students may enroll in 8 in6 courses once student has completed the spring semester of their 6th grade year.

 Q. Student completed online course prior to July 1, 2013, would this course qualify in the 8 in 6 program?